 When the discussion turned to moving away from coal-fired power, the majority of event participants hoped to see transition plans in place that include economic development, coal ash clean-up, and worker retraining and job placement for coal plant communities.

 Liu ended the evening by saying, “Tonight’s event has given me hope.”

 For more information: https://ilcleanjobs.org/who-we-are/

 I'm happy to have been a part of this event.
 I've helped facilitate several of these conversations, and I feel pretty confident saying that this was easily be best in the state.
 The Progressives, along with Amanda, Cindy, and whomever else had a hand in pulling this together, did an excellent job." - Scott Allen

 Held at Douglas-Hart Nature Center, this event was part of a Sept.
 8th global day of action, “Rise for Climate, Jobs, and Justice”, launched by the People’s Climate Movement to promote understanding of climate issues and to encourage leadership at all levels to solve them.
 Events across the nation and around the world sent a message to the “Global Climate Action Summit” in San Francisco 4 days later that people everywhere support a fast, fair, and just transition to a 100% renewable energy economy.

 The “Rise for Climate, Jobs, and Justice” action plan advocates for an energy transition from fossil fuels that creates good paying jobs and opportunities for all and protects the most vulnerable among us already impacted by our changing climate.

-The local event at Douglas-Hart aimed to entertain and educate while showing how we can POWER OUR PLANET in a safe and clean way.
+The local event aimed to entertain and educate while showing how we can POWER OUR PLANET in a safe and clean way.